-The above amount included \$39.386 million (2019: \$37.364 million) owing to the company for lease rental unpaid at the end of the reporting period.
+The above amount included \$36.966 million (2020: \$39.386 million) owing to the company for lease rental unpaid at the end of the reporting period.

 The balances are unsecured and payable on demand.
 No interest is charged on the amounts.
-No expense has been recognised during the year for irrecoverable debts in respect of the amounts owed by related parties.
+The amount of \$4.369 million has been recognised in expenses during the year for irrecoverable debts in respect of the amounts owed by GWest Surgery Limited - St. Lucia (see Note 1).